TheTechRobo/Hexfind/README.md

 # Hexfind
-Hexfind -- make find RGB and hex from a colour, easy
+Hexfind -- find RGB and hex from a colour, easily

 # Instructions